Guest Book: Page 30

 California)

-of work I am having to do at the moment which is stopping me from populating
+work I am having to do at the moment which is stopping me from populating the

-the website.
-I work for an Regional Development Agency focused on trying to
+website.
+I work for an Regional Development Agency focused on trying to improve

-improve the ICT regional supplier industry.
-The annual conference & awards
+the ICT regional supplier industry.
+The annual conference & awards being

-being held in November have coincided with the closure of the RDA by the
+held in November have coincided with the closure of the RDA by the government

-government so I am trying to do my job in parallel with trying to launch a new
+so I am trying to do my job in parallel with trying to launch a new business.
+I

 David Moss

-but am entirely bowled over by the quality and quantity(!) of content.
-I can
+am entirely bowled over by the quality and quantity(!) of content.
+I can easily

-easily see me spending many hours just browsing the atmospheric and educational
+see me spending many hours just browsing the atmospheric and educational photos

 Mike Lence